zeerorg/Dockerfiles/README.md

 # Introduction

 This my collection of docker files for popular applications.
-It is heavily inspired from (Jessie Frazelle's images)[https://github.com/jessfraz/dockerfiles].
+It is heavily inspired from [Jessie Frazelle's images](https://github.com/jessfraz/dockerfiles).

 ## Why another ?
 There have been a lot of such repositories on Github, this repo differentiates from other repos by some points: